soulim/skript/README.md

 skript init setup
 ```

-Use `script help` to print the usage instructions at any time.
+Use `skript help` to print the usage instructions at any time.

 ## Contributing